trankimtung/aws-llmops-workshop/.docs/part-2/40-continous-tuning-using-fmops.md

 ![](../img/continuous-training.png)

-When using the LLMOps methodology to build end-to-end generative AI applications, the continuous training stage - typically associated with MLOps - now becomes a continuous fine-tuning stage.
+When using the LLMOps methodology to build end-to-end generative AI applications, the Continuous Training stage - typically associated with MLOps - now becomes a Continuous Fine-tuning stage.
 This is where FMOps, a subset of MLOps for fine-tuning Foundation Models is used.

-Amazon Bedrock enables the fine-tuning of various foundation models using your labeled tuning dataset to enhance model performance on domain-specific tasks.
+Amazon Bedrock supports fine-tuning with various foundation models using your tuning dataset to enhance model performance on domain-specific tasks.
 However, as Amazon SageMaker Pipelines don't currently offer direct integration with Bedrock fine-tuning, we automate the fine-tuning stage of FMOps with a Callback Step.
-In this setup, SageMaker Pipeline employs a callback step to dispatch a message to an Amazon Simple Queue Service (SQS) queue, initiating a serverless Amazon Step Functions workflow.
-This workflow coordinates AWS Lambda Functions responsible for orchestrating the Bedrock fine-tuning process.
-Once the Bedrock model fine-tuning has completed, the SageMaker Pipeline evaluates the performance metrics associated with the fine-tuned model and stores the fine-tuned model metadata in the SageMaker Model Registry.
+In this setup, SageMaker Pipeline employs a Callback step to dispatch a message to an Amazon Simple Queue Service (SQS) queue, initiating a serverless Amazon Step Functions State Machine.
+This state machine coordinates AWS Lambda Functions responsible for orchestrating the Bedrock fine-tuning jobs.
+Once the Bedrock fine-tuning job has completed, the SageMaker Pipeline evaluates the performance metrics associated with the fine-tuned model and stores the fine-tuned model metadata in the SageMaker Model Registry.
 Data Scientists, or ML practitioners can then evaluate the new model version to determine whether it is a viable candidate for production release.
-It's at this stage of the process, where FMOps mirrors the MLOps process - upon approving the fine-tuned model version, the CI/CD pipeline automates the integration and deployment of the generative AI application to leverage the new model version.
+It's at this stage of the process, where FMOps mirrors the MLOps process - upon approving the fine-tuned model version, the CI/CD pipeline automates the integration and deployment of the Generative AI application to leverage the new model version.
 The entire fine-tuning process is triggered when labeled domain data is uploaded to an S3 bucket.

 The following diagram illustrates this process, and the architecture you will be creating when you add the continuous tuning stage to the CI/CD pipeline: